-O. What is a clinical course?
+Q. What is a clinical course?

-A clinic is a graded class taught by full-time faculty or adjunct faculty members.
-In a clinic, students study law and lawyering and work under the supervision of their clinical professor.
-The low student-faculty ratio and close supervision enables students to develop a meaningful and close relationship with their supervisor.
-As a result, clinical faculty are often important employment references for students.
+A. A clinic is a graded class taught by full-time and adjunct faculty members.
+In a clinic, students study law, build foundational lawyering skills, and work under the supervision of their clinical professor.
 Each clinic is focused on a particular area of law and is designed to prepare students to become excellent lawyers.
-In a clinic, students use their knowledge and skills to provide a valuable public service.
-It might be one of your most rewarding experiences in law school.
+Students use their knowledge and skills to provide a valuable public service.